cerebral/cerebral/API.md

 - [getMemories](#getmemories)
 - [remember](#remember)

-All examples are shown with ES6 + Webpack syntax.
-You can of course use normal React syntax and ES5 code.
+All examples are shown with ES6 syntax.
+You can of course use normal React syntax and ES5.

 ### Create
 *cerebral.js*